You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 2. The Problem of the Too-Soft Lower Abdominal Plate

-A mature man doing a workout will usually do crunches for his abs.
+A mature man doing a training session will usually do crunches for his abs.

 Crunches are good, but they’re not necessarily the most effective abdominal exercise.

 The primary purpose that abdominal muscles serve for the human body is stabilization – not forward flexion.
-Therefore, it’s wise to add some planks, leg raises, and pelvic scoops into the ab-workout mix.
+Therefore, adding some planks, leg raises, and pelvic scoops into the ab-workout mix is wise.

-I’ve noticed that when mature men try to target their lower abdominals – by doing hanging knee raises, for example – they often end up working their hip flexors instead.
+I’ve noticed that when mature men try to target their lower abdominals – by hanging knee raises, for example – they often work their hip flexors instead.

 The quads and hip flexors will try to hog all the work unless you specifically isolate the lower abdominal plate (which is like an upside-down triangle) located below your navel.

-Even just pulling your belly button in tightly is usually not enough to effectively engage the lower abdominal plate.
+Even pulling your belly button in tightly is usually insufficient to effectively engage the lower abdominal plate.
 You can use your mind to identify the physical feeling of where your lower abdominal plate sits within your body and then initiate any effort or movement from that area.

 The lower abdominal plate is the other piece to the pelvic puzzle: